RoboticsLabURJC/2019-tfg-ana-cuevas/Cuadernillosbeta/howtoinstall.md

 ![](Captura1.PNG)

 Open 1_Introduction.ipynb.

-Now you can strat working on a jupyter notebook witjout havin to install individually all the libraries necessary.
+Now you can start working on a jupyter notebook without having to install individually all the libraries necessary.